vdiachynska/DC/Assignment01/README.md

   - Data insertion (`insert_data.sql`)
   - Queries (`queries.sql`)
 - Optionally, a screenshot or exported result of your complex queries
-- GitLab repository URL (for bonus)
+- GitHub repository URL (for bonus)
 - A brief explanation of your schema and query logic in a separate `README.md` or `comments` in your script

 ---